UniMath/agda-unimath/src/synthetic-homotopy-theory/universal-property-pushouts.lagda.md

 ### The universal property of pushouts at a universe level

+**Warning.** This definition is here only because of backward compatibility reasons, and will be removed in the future.
+Do not use this definition in new formalizations.

 ```agda
 universal-property-pushout-Level :
   {l1 l2 l3 l4 : Level} (l : Level) {S : UU l1} {A : UU l2} {B : UU l3}